nickzoic/nick.zoic.org/art/the-cycling-bikepacking-post/index.md

 *Incidentally, a huge thankyou to
 [Bicycle Center Warrnambool](https://www.bicycle-centre.com.au/store_locations/Warrnambool-bike-shop)
-for squeezing a broken spoke replacement and wheel truing in late on a Friday afternoon.*
+for squeezing a broken spoke replacement and wheel trueing in late on a Friday afternoon.*

 ## Going for Distance